Meet the CRISPR pioneers who are making gene editing easy

 The new class of biotech

 Inscripta is part of a growing class of biotech companies that are driving down the cost of gene reading, writing, and editing.
-It includes old guard genetics companies such as Illumina, but also newer entrants like DNA printer Gingko Bioworks, CRISPR-based gene editing company Mammoth Biosciences, therapeutics company Editas, and gene therapy company Bluebird Bio.
+It includes old guard genetics companies such as Illumina, but also newer entrants like DNA printer Ginkgo Bioworks, CRISPR-based gene editing company Mammoth Biosciences, therapeutics company Editas, and gene therapy company Bluebird Bio.

 For biotech businesses, being able to easily make complex changes in the genomes of single-celled organisms could be a huge cost saver.
-Yeast and E Coli are used to produce compounds that serve as the foundation for basic consumer products such as beauty products and more complex ones like medicines.
+Yeast and E. Coli are used to produce compounds that serve as the foundation for basic consumer products such as beauty products and more complex ones like medicines.

 Take lysine, for example.
 It’s an amino acid, something human bodies use to make proteins that play a role in a variety of functions like growth and hormone production.
 We typically get it from food: Apricots, avocados, and beets are all rich in lysine.
 It’s also used in animal feed and multivitamins.